 These guys usual have the biggest and shiniest and best of everything, well at least everything that can be seen – they have the right car, the right clothes and he will probably buy you a hugely shiny hideous designer bag with the biggest logo on it he could find (you will say thank you and graciously accept it, carry it around with pride whenever you’re out with him, or if you think he can handle it, let him know it’s not your style and you might like something a little more subtle).

-Then you get to his house and it’s a shared studio apartment with 4 other Asians with a mattress on the floor, some crap toilet paper and no frills noodles stashed next to the kitchen/his bedroom/stolen sugar packets from cafes.
+Then you get to his house and it’s a shared studio apartment with 4 other Asians and a mattress on the floor, some crap toilet paper and no frills noodles stashed next to the kitchen/his bedroom/stolen sugar packets from cafes.
 This is one of the biggest mysteries of Asians to me, why would you put what everyone can see above your own comfort at home?
 No idea.

 I always see the shocked look on my dates face when they see I have my own room and an apartment filled with furniture and (most shocking of all) only one tasteful designer bag where the label is barely seen.

-Just remember pride is huge to Asians, money = pride and respect and subtlety is not in their vocabulary.
+Just remember pride is huge to Asians, money = pride and respect! and subtlety is not in their vocabulary.
 Why?
 Their family may have grown up in poverty and he works damn hard for that hideous Louis Vuitton bag he just bought you or he might just be really materialistic.
-I don’t really understand it but I think it has a lot to do with the fact that they can be expected to take care of their parents, unlike in Australia where super is saved for your retirement and most parents expect you to take up fee help if you want to go to uni, a lot of Asian parents sacrificed a lot for their children (especially the sons) they either came out here with nothing or have worked hard to bring their family here and educate them so they have more than what they were raised with.
+I don’t really understand it but I think it has a lot to do with the fact that they can be expected to take care of their parents, unlike in Australia where compulsory super is saved for your retirement and most parents expect you to take up fee help if you want to go to uni.
+A lot of Asian parents sacrificed a lot for their children (especially the sons) they either came out here with nothing or have worked hard to bring their family here and educate them so they can have more than what they were raised with.
 Just make sure he doesn’t treat you like a shiny new toy to show off and dispose of you when he gets bored and wants an upgrade.

-These guys are usually a little more practical but they have no debt and are usually saving for their own home or supporting their parents etc. after a few dates he will probably tactfully suggest you split the bill, which I think is fair.
+These guys are usually a little more practical but they have no debt and are usually saving for their own home or supporting their parents etc. After a few dates he will probably tactfully suggest you split the bill, which I think is fair.
 They pay for everything in cash and hate having to spend when they feel it’s not required and will park half an hour away if it saves them a buck, so stash flats in your bag to avoid blisters.
 I think these guys can be great to motivate you to save as well.

 Just keep in mind when around his family and friends, let him pick up the bill, I made the mistake of paying my own way into a club once when out with “The One” he later told me I embarrassed him in front of his friends as the man should pay for the woman.

-This was when I learnt about the culture of Asians and money, for example when his younger family members would visit he was expected to treat them, when his relatives would visit he also picked up the tab for everything, this can be a landmine at the beginning of a relationship, so just ask him to explain how he feels about the money situation and work it out from there.
+This was when I discovered the culture of Asians and money, for example when his younger family members would visit he was expected to treat them, when his relatives would visit he also picked up the tab for everything, this can be a landmine at the beginning of a relationship, so just ask him to explain how he feels about the money situation and work it out from there.

 His Asian friends

-Whether he has dated white girls before or not, be prepared to be one of the few (or only) Caucasian people in his group of friends, be prepared to be asked if you have yellow fever once they relax around and you and be prepared to sit there while they talk in their native language around you, I find this particularly offensive if they can speak perfect English and they know you can’t speak their language.
+Whether he has dated white girls before or not, be prepared to be one of the few (or only) Caucasian people in his group of friends, be prepared to be asked if you have yellow fever once they relax around and you and be prepared to sit there while they talk in their native language around you.
+I find this particularly offensive if they can speak perfect English and they know you can’t speak their language.

 Remember you are dating him, not his friends but if this bothers you, just speak up!
 Let them know you would love to be able to join in the conversation and if they could speak English it would really help you out.
 They may or may not take a while to warm up to you but do make the effort to fit it, just don’t go pulling out peace signs and ordering bubble tea for the sake of it, he knows he’s dating white girl and you will just come off looking like a try hard if you try and act “Asian”.